-ADC Adjust is a function that only applies to the YPbPr (component) input.
+ADC Adjust refers to "Analog to Digital Conversion", and is a function that only applies to the YPbPr (component) input.
 It will attempt to automatically color calibrate the incoming signal for you.
 You can always readjust the resulting RGB values at your discretion.